zengzhengrong/django_weather/README.md

 - [Openweather API](https://home.openweathermap.org)

 # Tips
-- The Openweather API also can check China's weather by use Pingying,but it not accuracy with some citys
+- The Openweather API also can check China's weather by use Pingyin,but it not accuracy with some citys
-- If you in China ,Please do not input with use Pingying,Chinese is perfect
+- If you in China ,Please do not input with use Pingyin,Chinese is perfect